 Some herniated and ruptured discs can cause pain by compressing the spinal cord through a process called spinal stenosis.
 Compression of one or more of the spinal nerve roots is also possible as a symptom generator when foraminal stenosis occurs.

 Many disc pain syndromes are misdiagnosed, which explains their treatment-resistant reputation.
 Actual disc pain conditions typically respond well to appropriate medical treatment and even nonsurgical modalities, such as spinal decompression, have worked wonderfully for many patients with severe symptoms.

 Best of all, back surgery is virtually never needed to resolve disc pain.

 Remember that some disc problems will heal all by themselves, even without any treatment.
-I am still walking around, despite my pain, with a total of 12 herniated discs in my spine.
+I am still walking around without any pain for many years now with a total of 12 herniated discs in my spine.